AnnieL1229/foodcom-recipe-analysis/README.md

   - Our hypothesis test provided strong evidence that fat content influences ratings, with higher-fat recipes receiving higher ratings.
 Since fat enhances taste and texture, it is an essential predictor of user preferences.

 - `sat_fat_ratio` (Proportion of Saturated Fat in Total Fat)
   - Similar to total fat, our hypothesis test showed that higher saturated fat ratios are associated with higher ratings.
-Saturated fats (e.g., butter, cream, deep-fried foods) are known for their rich flavor and texture, which may contribute to higher user satisfaction.
+Saturated fats are known for their rich flavor and texture, which may contribute to higher user satisfaction.
 This feature helps distinguish between different types of fat, allowing the model to capture nuanced user preferences.

 By incorporating these features, our model aims to predict recipe ratings more effectively by leveraging key factors that influence user preferences, including **preparation effort, seasonality, and fat content**.